atlassian/atlassian-connect-example-app-node/README.md

 - TBD

 ## Getting started
-You can run this app in 2 simple steps:
+You can run this app in 3 simple steps:
+- **Installing dependencies** - Run `yarn install` for installing all the dependencies for this app.

 - **Tunneling** - For this purpose, we are using [ngrok](https://ngrok.com/docs/getting-started).
 You need to set the ngrok authtoken in the env file, so please make sure you have a ngrok account.
 Simply go to [ngrok](https://dashboard.ngrok.com/get-started/your-authtoken) and copy your authtoken and paste it in the [.env](./.env) file.